Frequently Asked Questions

 Does Stanford BMI offer conditional admission?

 We are unable to answer that question for specific applicants.
-The BMI admissions committee considers many factors, including grades, GRE scores, letters of recommendation, the personal statement, prior research experience, life circumstances, and fit with our program.
+The BMI admissions committee considers many factors, including grades, letters of recommendation, the personal statement, prior research experience, life circumstances, and fit with our program.
 The decision is based on a composite of these elements in the context of all the applications we receive each cycle.
-Please note that there is no minimum GRE score, nor do we accept candidates based solely on grade point average, GRE, or MCAT scores.
 You should also note that admission to our program, especially for the PhD, is very competitive, so it is to your advantage to make sure your application is as strong as you can make it in all of the listed dimensions.
+There is no such thing as "eligible"; we review all applications that we receive.

 Stanford requires a TOEFL score (if needed) of greater than or equal to 100.
 If your score is below 100 and you are accepted, Stanford requires that you retake the exam to achieve that threshold.
 Unfortunately, we cannot make exceptions to this rule.
 See here.